pparkitn/pparkitn/proj1/README.md

 <!-- PROBLEM STATEMENT -->
 Problem Statement
 ------------
-Detecting emotion from an image has many applications, some examples of automatically analying video to determine how people reacted to certain events:
+Detecting emotion from an image has many applications, Some examples of automatically analyzing video to determine how people reacted to certain events:
-- Zoom transcript along with face emotion
+- Zoom transcript along with facial emotion
 - Focus groups/comedy show: timing detected emotion with the treatment
-- Determine how happy a film/tv show is based on actor emotions.
+- Determine how happy a film/TV show is based on the actor's emotions.
-- Pick best pictures to showcase from your photo album
+- Pick the best pictures to showcase from your photo album

 A full presentation is available here --> <a href="https://docs.google.com/presentation/d/1Ad-MFVl7flxIrB0UWxRSKS_G0U72Mb6mAy9TeSaRZD0/edit?usp=sharing" title="Presentation">Presentation</a>

 <!-- DATASET -->
 Dataset
 ------------
-The dataset is composed of human faces labeled according to the displayed emption.
+The dataset is composed of human faces labeled according to the displayed emotion.

 <p align="center">
     <img src="pics/dataset.PNG" alt="Logo" width="800">
 </p>

 - FER - 2013
-- 36k examples of 48x48 grey scale images of faces
+- 36k examples of 48x48 greyscale images of faces
 - 140 MB
 - Emotions: happy, sad, fearful, angry, neutral, surprised, and disgusted